-While in Lebanon, the work is generally performed in an office environment.
-However, the position also requires travel throughout host country, which may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.
+While in Turkey, the work is generally performed in an office environment.
+However, the position also requires travel throughout the region, which may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.

-- 12. START DATE: Immediately, once necessary clearances are obtained. - 13.
-POINT OF CONTACT: See Cover Letter.
+12. START DATE: Immediately, once necessary clearances are obtained.

+13. POINT OF CONTACT: See Cover Letter.